liferay/liferay-docs-dxp-cloud/user/articles/05-monitoring/03-real-time-alerts.markdown

 # Real-time Alerts

-Receiving alerts about your project status helps you to always be the first to know of any unexpected behavior.
-You can manage your alerts by choosing how and which type you want to receive.
+Alerts inform you of any unexpected behavior in your project.
+You can therefore respond quickly whenever problems occur.
+You can choose which alerts to receive and how you receive them.

 ## Alert Preferences

-You can configure your alerts by clicking on your profile photo located at the top-right corner of console page and selecting the *Alerts Preferences* option.
-After clicking there, you will be redirected to the alerts preferences page where you will be able to select how and which kind of alerts you want to receive.
+You can configure your alerts by clicking your profile photo at the top-right corner of the console page and selecting *Alerts Preferences*.
+This takes you to the alerts preferences page, where you can configure which alerts you receive and how you receive them.
+For each alert, select the checkbox for how you wish to receive it.
+Unselect all checkboxes to disable the alert.
+Click *Save Alerts Preferences*.

 ![Figure 1: Access your alert preferences via your user menu.](../../images/alerts-prefs-menu.png)